How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 Today it’s where the wealthy go to shop and dine.
 The neighborhood is full of famous department stores, luxury name-brand shops like Chanel, Dior, and Louis Vuitton, and restaurants that are so expensive you’ll need to mortgage your house to eat there.

-Unfortunately, while the brick might have withstood a fire, it was not able to hold up against an earthquake, and the 1923 earthquake demolished the buildings.
+Unfortunately, while the brick might have withstood a fire, it was not able to hold up against an earthquake in 1923.
 The fire-bombing during the war sealed the casket on what was left.
 Everything you see here is post-WWII.

 Ginza is also home to Sukiyabashi Jiro, a sushi restaurant owned by Jiro Ono from the Netflix documentary Jiro Dreams of Sushi.
 It was the first three-star Michelin sushi restaurant.